-Other risk factors that can cause carpal tunnel syndrome are changes in the balance of body fluids from conditions like pregnancy, menopause, thyroid and kidney disorders.
+Other risk factors that can cause carpal tunnel syndrome are changes in the balance of body fluids from conditions like pregnancy, menopause, and thyroid and kidney disorders.
 Fluid retention increases pressure thereby causing pain.

-Nerve damage resulting from illnesses like diabetes, alcoholism, or any disease that produces inflammation can increase symptoms of pain, numbness and weakness associated with carpal tunnel syndrome.
+Nerve damage resulting from illnesses like diabetes, alcoholism, or any disease that produces inflammation can increase symptoms of pain, numbness, and weakness associated with carpal tunnel syndrome.